hamstah/awstools/README.md

 * `--assume-role-arn`: Assume the role before running.
 This is useful for cross account access.
 * `--mfa-serial-number`: The new session will have its 2FA flag set.
 * `--mfa-token-code`: The token code to use when using `--mfa-serial-number`.
 If not provided the tool will prompt for it.
+* `--session-duration`: The length of the session, for example `--session-duration=1h`

 ## Releases

-The releases are only available for linux amd64 at the moment.
+All tools are available under different formats on the [release page](https://github.com/hamstah/awstools/releases).
+- Linux binaries (All tools)
+- MacOS binaries (Most tools)
+- `.deb` package
+- `.rpm` package

+Check the release tab for the latest release.

 ### Checking release signatures